Skip to main content

 The Low Lunge Twist starts in a low lunge position with one foot forward and the opposite knee close to the floor.
 From there, you rotate your upper body toward the front leg while keeping your balance steady.
 The movement flows slowly, with focus on control rather than speed or depth.

-This exercise helps improve mobility in the hips, upper back, and waist while also challenging balance and coordination.
+This exercise improves mobility in the hips, upper back, and waist while challenging balance and coordination.
+Functional movement patterns like the lunge effectively engage the quads and glutes while developing real-world strength (Palmieri-Smith et al., 2022).
 You should feel a stretch through the hips and front of the body, combined with gentle effort around the midsection to control the twist.
-Keeping your chest tall, hips stable, and movement smooth makes the exercise effective and comfortable.
+Keeping your chest tall, hips stable, and movement smooth makes the exercise both effective and comfortable.

 Low Lunge Twist works well in warm-ups, mobility sessions, or as part of a cooldown.
-You can make it easier by reducing the depth of the lunge or keeping the twist smaller, and harder by pausing briefly at the end of the rotation or slowing the tempo.
-The goal is steady movement with full control from start to finish.
+Consistent resistance-based movement training supports strength gains even with bodyweight-only exercises (Marzuca-Nassr et al., 2024).
+You can make the exercise easier by reducing lunge depth or keeping the twist smaller, and harder by pausing at the end of the rotation or slowing the tempo.

 1. Start in a kneeling position with your right foot forward and your left knee resting on the ground, ensuring your right knee is directly above your right ankle.